Bozhurka

 Bozhurka is a village in Northern Bulgaria.
-The village is located in Targovishte Municipality, Targovishte Province. Аccording to the numbers provided by the 2020 Bulgarian census, Bozhurka currently has a population of 288 people with a permanent address registered in the settlement.
+The village is in Targovishte Municipality, Targovishte Province. Аccording to the numbers provided by the 2020 Bulgarian census, Bozhurka currently has a population of 288 people with a permanent address registered in the settlement.

 Geography

-Bozhurka village is located in Municipality Targovishte, 25 kilometers Southeast away from Targovishte.
+Bozhurka village is in Municipality Targovishte, 25 kilometers southeast away from Targovishte.

 The elevation of the village ranges between 500 and 699 meters with an average elevation of 498m above sea level.

 The village's climate is continental and has a great environment for tobacco production and sheep breeding, animal husbandry in general.
 Despite that, there are many abandoned agricultural facilities in the village.